SalesforceSFDC/Einstein/README.md

 ## Einstein Platform

 A model is a machine learning construct used to solve a classification problem.
+The model learns from data instead of from explicit rules.